HABITS — Admissibility-Based Intelligence Stack

 It does not stabilise through optimisation.

-And it must be continuously satisfied as conditions change.
+And it must be continuously satisfied as those conditions change.

 execution is no longer valid.